How to make friends with coworkers when everyone’s working from home

 Love them or hate them, your coworkers have a big influence over how much you like your job.
 While they may have less impact when you’re working at home, since you’re not necessarily affected by somebody fun or annoying sitting next to you, work relationships still matter, says Shasta Nelson, author of The Business of Friendship: Making the Most of Our Relationships Where We Spend Most of Our Time.

-“Research shows what you’re doing all day and who you’re doing it with impacts your wellbeing and happiness at work,” she says.
+“Research shows what you’re doing all day and who you’re doing it with impacts your well-being and happiness at work,” she says.
 “Work is where you make one of your biggest contributions to the world and where you spend most of your time.
 You’ll feel better doing those things if you feel seen and supported by work colleagues.”

 When you’re remote, though, you can’t just walk to the kitchen and see others like you could do in an office break room, says Nelson.

-“You also can’t go into a video conference call and have a side conversation with a coworker or walk back to your desk while talking to a peer,” she says.
+“You also can’t go into a videoconference call and have a side conversation with a coworker or walk back to your desk while talking to a peer,” she says.
 “Those spontaneous conversations that proximity allows can’t happen, and you have to acknowledge that.
 Building relationships with coworkers when everyone is working from home requires more effort.”

-Make a Plan
+Make a plan

 While Nelson says it’s not a perfect metaphor, bonding with coworkers when you’re working remotely is like sending kids to school versus homeschooling them.
 “We know homeschool kids need their social needs met, and parents have to be intentional about it,” she says.
 “When it comes to working from home, we can still build social networks, but we need to be more intentional about it.”